JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 As you can see in the output from show-alignments.cc, silence (i.e. SIL) is made explicit at the beginning and end of each utterance.
 The alignment procedure assumes that there is some silence at the beginning and end of the audio file.
 If you don’t have silence in the audio, your alignment procedure will still proceed as if there really is silence in the audio.
 As such, your GMM-HMM model will ``find'' silence in the audio, even if it isn’t there, and estimate the acoustic properties of silence based on speech instead -- this is bad.
 You should try to have silence at the beginning and end of your audio files.

-A very nice thing about inspecting alignments is that they are independent of the language model.
+A very nice thing about inspecting alignments is that they are independent of the Language Model.
 That is, only the phonetic dictionary and the training transcripts are used to generate the alignments.

 You can get an idea of which words are causing alignment issues by looking into the log flies from alignment (i.e. the `acc.*.log` files, which accumulate stats from alignments) as such.
 When an alignment fails, you will find “No alignment for utterance” and then the utterance ID in these `acc.*.log` files.
 To find all issues in your triphones, simply grep as such: